Project-Awaken/official_devices/changelogs/awakenos.md

+# 01-Oct-2023
+- Fixed corner radius for biometric dialog
+- Misc fixes for bluetooth and wifi timeout

 # 19-Aug-2023
 - Bring back features that were missed in new security and privacy UI
 - Fixed an issue where Bluetooth icon didn't hide when disabled from tuner